-This 2,500-person music venue will reside in the Gebhardt Building, part of the rebirth to Madison, Wisconsin’s Capitol East District Corridor.
-Owned by Frank Productions, a family-owned and operated business for more than 50 years, the 40,000-square-foot hall is designed to meet the demand for world-class live music in Madison.
+This 2,500-person music venue resides in the Gebhardt Building, part of the rebirth to Madison, Wisconsin’s Capitol East District Corridor.
+Owned by Frank Productions, a family-owned and operated business for more than 50 years, the 40,000-SF hall was designed to meet the demand for world-class live music in Madison.

-Designers worked closely with the Franks to assure The Sylvee would accurately reflect the family legacy and allow bands and artist of all types and sizes will be able to entertain local audiences for generations.
+Designers worked closely with the Franks to assure The Sylvee would accurately reflect the family legacy and allow bands and artists of all types and sizes to be able to entertain local audiences for generations.